ContainerSSH/containerssh.github.io/docs/getting-started/faq.md

 ## Can I use my normal kubeconfig files?

 Unfortunately, no. Kubeconfig files are parsed by kubectl and the code is quite elaborate.
-At this time I don't think adding it to ContainerSSH is wise.
+At this time, adding it to ContainerSSH is not planned.

 ## Why does the `kuberun` backend have so many things it doesn't support?

 The `kuberun` backend was written by reverse engineering `kubectl`.
 Unfortunately the Kubernetes API is documented very poorly and is quirky in some places.
-Kubernetes is a very complex and fast moving beast so things like API documentation, a proper SDK and other niceties that make a developers life easy are not something that's currently available.
+Kubernetes is a very complex and fast moving beast so things like API documentation, a proper SDK and other niceties that make a developer's life easy are not something that's currently available.